KangsanKim07/KangsanKim07.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 ---

-**Kangsan Kim (김강산)** (kksan07 \[at] kaist \[dot] ac \[dot] kr), and here is my [CV (Curriculum Vitae)]()
+**Kangsan Kim (김강산)** (kksan07 \[at] kaist \[dot] ac \[dot] kr), and here is my [CV (Curriculum Vitae)]().

 ---

 I am a Ph.D. student in the Graduate School of AI at KAIST ([MLAI lab](https://www.mlai-kaist.com)), fortunate to be advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com).

 My research interest lies in developing AI assistants that comprehend the world and interact with humans through visual data.
-Previous works focus on video understanding and multimodal RAG.
+Previous works focus on video understanding and multimodal Retrieval-Augmented Generation (RAG).
 I am also interested in embodied AI models that operate on egocentric video and require spatial reasoning ability.

 # 🔥 News
 - *2025.05*: &nbsp;📖 HoliSafe is released on [arXiv](https://www.arxiv.org/abs/2506.04704).